External IP pools and subnet pools are two distinct classes of IP resources for different network connectivity requirements of user workloads.

 Key concepts

-IP pools are categorized by address class and IP version.
-There are four types of IP pools: unicast IPv4 or IPv6, multicast IPv4 or IPv6.
+IP pools are categorized by pool type and IP version.
+Accordingly, there are four kinds of IP pools: unicast IPv4, unicast IPv6, multicast IPv4, and multicast IPv6.
 Unicast pools are used for assigning ephemeral, floating, and Source NAT (SNAT) IP addresses to instances for one-to-one outbound and inbound traffic.
-Multicast pools are used for allocating addresses to multicast groups which instances across different projects or silos may join dynamically to receive multicast traffic.
+Multicast pools are used for allocating addresses to multicast groups.
+Instances across different projects or silos may join a group to receive multicast traffic.

 Pool assignment